-Now, when you renew your Passport in US, you need to make sure you update your I-94 expiration as well to be in valid legal status in US.
-Just having valid visa in old passport is not sufficient.
+Now, when you renew your Passport in the US, you need to make sure you update your I-94 expiration as well to be in valid legal status in the US.
+Just having a valid visa in an old passport is not sufficient.
 In this article, we will review all the options to get the I-94 updated, when you renew or re-issue your passport and also share User Experiences.

 Before you understand options, it is important for you to have all your documents ready.
 Below is check checklist